-6.05 Adults During the Performance
+21.05 Adults During the Performance

 Band Directors (persons with Director Name Badges) may conduct during the Performance from any place outside of the Performance Field, but within the Performance Area.
-This exception includes any place outside the back sideline and any place within the end zones.
+An exception allows Band Directors to conduct outside the back sideline and any within the end zones.

 During the Performance, adults, including those assisting in setting up props or equipment, must be clear of the Performance Field.

 Note: This includes end zone sidelines, backfield, and any backfield seating areas.